Japanese Public Key Infrastructure (JPKI)

 - Contact: mytrust-support _ atmark _ ml. itg. hitachi. co. jp

-- Service introduction material: Hitachi Public Personal Authentication Utilization Service (PDF / 979 kb)
+- Service Introduction Material: Hitachi Public Personal Authentication Utilization Service (PDF / 979 kb)

 - Department in charge: Trust Service Management Department